-The global endoscopy devices market size was valued at USD 60.94 billion in 2024.
-It is expected to grow from USD 63.13 billion in 2025 to USD 87.41 billion by 2034, at a CAGR of 3.68% during 2025–2034.
+The global endoscopy devices market size was valued at USD 62.89 billion in 2025.
+It is expected to grow from USD 64.96 billion in 2026 to USD 86.44 billion by 2034, at a CAGR of 3.6% during 2026–2034.
+The market is growing due to the increasing preference for minimally invasive surgeries, the rising prevalence of chronic diseases, advancements in endoscopy technology, and the expanding geriatric population requiring diagnostic and therapeutic solutions.

 Endoscopy devices are medical instruments used to view and operate on the internal organs and vessels of the body through minimally invasive techniques.
 These devices have become integral to modern healthcare practices as they offer a less intrusive alternative to traditional open surgeries.
 The endoscopy devices market is growing due to the increasing preference for minimally invasive surgeries.
 Patients and healthcare providers increasingly favor these procedures due to benefits such as reduced postoperative pain, shorter hospital stays, quicker recovery times, and lower overall healthcare costs.
 A 2024 NCBI report stated that the US performs over 20 million GI endoscopies yearly, including 6.1 million upper endoscopies and 15 million colonoscopies, reflecting widespread use in diagnostic and preventive care.
 The adoption of endoscopic procedures across various specialties, such as gastroenterology, urology, and gynecology, continues to strengthen as awareness of these advantages rises.